-Unfortunately, there are times when a child can suffer an injury during and/or immediately after the birth.
-The cause might be some mistakes during or prior to the birth.
-For instance, the mother-to-be could be treated with the wrong drug before delivery causing a negative effect on the child or the delivery could be mishandled by those supposed to look after her.
-Sometimes, the post natal care provided to the child and mother may be insufficient or have undesirably low standard.
-If the mother or child sustains any injury due to the aforementioned reasons, this might warrant eligibility for monetary compensation on grounds of medical negligence.
+Unfortunately, there are times when a child can suffer an injury during and/or immediately after birth.
+The cause might be some mistakes during or before the birth.
+For instance, the mother-to-be could be treated with the wrong drug before delivery hurting the child or the delivery could be mishandled by those supposed to look after her.
+Sometimes, the post-natal care provided to the child and mother may be insufficient or have an undesirably low standard.
+If the mother or child sustains an injury due to the aforementioned reasons, this might warrant eligibility for monetary compensation on grounds of medical negligence.

-There are many areas which can be covered under hospital negligence – from unsanitary conditions to mistreatment at the hands of hospital staff – it confers a wide array of claim types.
+Many areas can be covered under hospital negligence – from unsanitary conditions to mistreatment at the hands of hospital staff – it confers a wide array of claim types.

 Medical Devices and Products